Academic Policies and Procedures:Physician Assistant Program 2024-2025 Edition

 Violations of the PA Program Honor Code will not be tolerated.
 Students accused of engaging in non-professional behavior are subject to non-academic probation or dismissal.
 The student or faculty member who suspects non-professional behavior or violation of the honor code are required to notify the suspected party of the offense as well as notify the Graduate Faculty Advisory Committee (medical) of the offense.
 The GFAC (medical) will investigate the offense and make a recommendation to the Program Director.

 The Program Director will determine if the offense should be managed by the Program or if it meets a violation of the University Code of Conduct.
 If an offense meets the tenets of the University Code of Conduct, the case shall be referred to the Office of the Dean of Students.
 Suspected criminal activity shall also be reported to DPS.
-If an offense violates the PA Program Honor Code, but does not require reporting to the Dean of Students, the PA Program Director, working with the GFAC (medical) shall determine if the offense warrants probation or dismissal.
+If an offense violates the PA Program Honor Code, but does not require reporting to the Dean of Students, the PA Program Director, working with the GFAC (medical), shall determine if the offense warrants probation or dismissal.
 A student placed on non-academic probation shall have a letter placed in their academic file and shall meet with their advisor to determine a remediation plan.
 If the student fails to remediate, or commits further offenses, the case shall be forwarded to the Interim Provost for a recommendation for dismissal.

 A student case that warrants dismissal shall be forwarded to the Interim Provost for a recommendation for dismissal.
 The Provost will make the final decision based on the information provided by the PA Program and forward the signed letter back to the Program.
 The Letter of Dismissal shall be hand delivered to the student by the Program Director.
 In the event that the Letter of Dismissal cannot be hand delivered to the student, it will be mailed to the student’s permanent address of record via Registered Mail.
 The process for appeal will be outlined within the Letter of Dismissal.